 ● Deut 27:26 . .
 Cursed is the one who will not put the words of this law in force by doing them.

 The way I see it: the Society has two options.
 Either the apostle Thomas knew what he was doing when he addressed Jesus as his god, or he meant to say something else.

-Now, if the apostle Thomas knew what he was doing when he addressed Jesus as his god, then John Q and Jane Doe JWs need to ask around and find out why it is that Jesus Christ was the apostle Thomas' god but he isn't the Watchtower Society's god.
+Now, if the apostle Thomas knew what he was doing when he addressed Jesus as his god, then the rank and file need to ask around and find out why it is that Jesus Christ was the apostle Thomas' god but he isn't the Watchtower Society's god.

 Plus: I would really like to know how it is that the apostle Thomas and the Watchtower Society are poles apart in their opinions of Christ's divine status when Thomas actually associated with Jesus and was one of his close personal friends.